 Guest Travel & Accommodations

 Those who are getting married in Arizona will want to create a great experience for your out-of-town guests by adding a section to your wedding website with travel, accommodations and sightseeing information.
 Most likely, you’ll want to direct travelers to fly into Phoenix Sky Harbor International Airport, which is just three miles southeast of the city.
 If your wedding will be held further south, you can also suggest Phoenix-Mesa Gateway Airport, about 20 miles southeast of the city.

 Even if you’re not hosting your wedding at a hotel, consider a hotel room block for your guests who aren’t local.
 Your guests will also be in a central location, making it that much easier to arrange transportation to and from the venue, if needed.

 If you’re wondering how to obtain a marriage license for Phoenix weddings, it’s pretty easy.
 You don’t have to be a resident of the state of Arizona, but you and your partner will need valid government-issued ID (like a drivers license or passport) to apply for a marriage certificate.
 Two witnesses and the officiant will also have to sign the license.
 There is no waiting period, but the license does expire 12 months after you receive your marriage license.

-Valley of the Sun Real Wedding Inspiration
+Arizona Real Wedding Inspiration

 As you narrow down the particulars of your Phoenix wedding, it always helps to how real couples styled their nuptials.